 It is a flower park located just south of Kurita Museum.

 In the park, we can enjoy to see many beautiful flowers throughout the year.

-But most of all, the best plant to see here is the great Japanese wisteria trellis.
+But, the best plant to see here is the great Japanese wisteria trellis.

 The countless blossoms cover about 517 square meters over our heads.
-We can see them from late April to early May.